 Seriously, it was a whoosh and we were out.
 As soon as we sat on the edge we were sucked out.
 My legs were flailing about and I tried to control my limbs, and get myself in order.

+It’s hard to describe the feeling of skydiving, the butterflies in my stomach, the freefall and the intense adrenaline.
+It is like flying.
 Once I’d got a handle on my breathing, I tried to look around and savour the moment.
 It was absolutely incredible.
 I was falling at a speed of up to 160mph, and I know now, it was at the faster end as I didn’t put my arms and hands out to give a bigger surface area to slow down.
-For some reason, as you can see from the video, I decided that I'd be safer holding on to the harness.
+For some reason, as you can see from the video, I decided that I’d be safer holding on to the harness.

 Too soon he’d released the parachute, just as I was getting a feel for it, but also just as I was starting to worry it wouldn’t open.
 I’d done just over a minute of freefall, and it was one of the best yet most confusing feelings in the world.